History of the England national football team: Hodgson and Allardyce, 2012–16: More tournament humiliation

 England failed to qualify from the group stage of the World Cup in Brazil, suffering defeats to Italy and Uruguay, and drawing 0–0 against Costa Rica.
 Costa Rica's earlier victory over Italy had eliminated England before the final match.
-After a World Cup described by some in the media as a debacle, Steven Gerrard and Frank Lampard retired from international football with Wayne Rooney being installed as the new captain after the World Cup.
-Gerrard retired with 114 caps whilst Lampard retired with 106.
+After a World Cup described in the media as a debacle, Steven Gerrard and Frank Lampard retired from international football with Wayne Rooney being installed as the new captain after the World Cup.
+Gerrard retired with 114 caps and Lampard with 106.

 England's first match following the tournament, a 1–0 friendly win over Norway, was the lowest attended England match at the new Wembley.
-In September 2015, England beat San Marino 6–0 in Serravalle to become the first team to qualify for Euro 2016.
+In September 2015, England beat San Marino to become the first team to qualify for the 2016 European Championships.
 Against Switzerland, Rooney broke Bobby Charlton's England goalscoring record with his 50th goal for the national side.
-Ultimately, England ended their qualifying group with a 100% winning record, becoming only the sixth team in European Championship qualifying history to achieve this.
+England ended their qualifying group with a 100% winning record, becoming only the sixth team in European Championship qualifying history to achieve this.

-England were drawn in Group B for UEFA Euro 2016 to face Russia, Wales and Slovakia.
-Their first match, in Marseille against Russia, finished in a 1–1 draw, as they failed to make their domination in the match pay; Eric Dier had put England in front from a free-kick before they conceded a stoppage time equaliser.
+England were drawn in Group B for Euro 2016 to face Russia, Wales and Slovakia.
+Their first match, in Marseille against Russia, finished in a 1–1 draw, as they failed to make their domination in the match pay; Eric Dier put England in front from a free-kick before they conceded a stoppage time equaliser.
 In their second match in Lens, against Wales, England fell behind just before half-time when Joe Hart was unable to prevent Gareth Bale scoring from a free-kick.
 Hodgson responded by bringing on forwards Jamie Vardy and Daniel Sturridge at the start of the second half and the game turned in England's favour as both scored, with Sturridge netting the winner in stoppage time.

-Hodgson rested six players for the final group match against Slovakia in Saint-Étienne, but it ended in an goalless draw.
-Wales's 3–0 win over Russia meant England finished as runners-up in Group B and faced Iceland in Nice in the round of 16.
+Hodgson rested six players for the final group match against Slovakia in Saint-Étienne, which ended in a goalless draw.
+Wales's win over Russia meant England finished as runners-up in Group B and faced Iceland in Nice in the second round.
 Rooney scored a penalty inside four minutes, but Ragnar Sigurðsson immediately equalised, and in the 18th minute, Kolbeinn Sigþórsson scored with the help of poor goalkeeping by Hart.
 Iceland defended resolutely as England struggled to recover, holding on for a famous 2–1 victory.
-England's players were booed off the pitch, and Hodgson announced his resignation straight after the match, with his assistants Ray Lewington and Gary Neville also leaving their positions.
+England's players were booed off the pitch, and Hodgson announced his resignation straight after the match.